Wiechciu/text-forge/docs/menus.md

 !!!
 Note

-    Some modes haven't support for auto indent, this option will be enabled just for supported modes.
+    Some modes don’t support Auto Indent; this option is enabled only for supported modes.

 #### Convert Indent To Spaces
 Converts indention of currently selected line(s) to spaces and sets indention mode to spaces.